Gender-based homophily in collaborations across a heterogeneous scholarly landscape: Sampler Details

 \section{Sampler Details}

-Recall from the main text, that for each authorship $a$ in the set of all authorships $A$, we let $f_a$ denote the terminal field and $d_a$ denote the document to which $a$ is assigned.
+Recall from the main text, that for each authorship $a$ in the set of all authorships $A$, we let $f_a$ denote the terminal field, $d_a$ denote the document to which $a$ is assigned, and $y_a$ denotes the publication year of document $d_a$.
 We denote the entire configuration of all authorships as $X = \{f_a, d_a\}_{a \in A}$ and denote the configuration which we actually observe in the data as $X^\ast$.
 We use a Markov Chain Monte Carlo Metropolis-Hastings sampler to draw samples from the gender-blind null distribution:

-where the equivalence relationship $X \sim X^{\ast}$ indicates that the number of total authorships per terminal field, the total numbers of male and female authorships, and the number of authorships per paper is the same in $X$ and $X^{\ast}$.
+where the equivalence relationship $X \sim X^{\ast}$ indicates that the number of total authorships per terminal field, the total numbers of man and woman authorships, and the number of authorships per paper is the same in $X$ and $X^{\ast}$.
+Also, recall that:

+so that configurations where an authorship is swapped to a document with a similar publication year are much more likely than configurations where an authorship is swapped to a document with a very different publication year.

 Define a permutation cycle of length $l$ to be a set of authorships $\{a_1, a_2, \ldots a_l\}$ in which $a_i$ is reassigned to the current terminal field and document of $a_{i+1}$ and $a_l$ is reassigned the current terminal field and document of $a_1$.
 Any hypothetical configuration of authorship assignments $X$ can be decomposed into disjoint permutation cycles of the observed data $X^\ast$.
 The sampling procedure starts with the observed assignments of authorships to papers within terminal fields and generates assignments $X^{(t)}, \; t=1, \ldots, T$ by successively modifying the current state by a series of permutation cycles.
 We generate a proposal for each of these cycles by first randomly selecting a cycle length $l$ from a geometric distribution.
 Then, $l$ specific authorships are selected to form the permutation cycle.
 This proposed permutation cycle is then accepted or rejected with the appropriate Metropolis-Hastings probability.